SaigeP07/odin-recipes/README.md

 # odin-recipes

-A website made to demonstrate foundational HTML coding ability
+A website made to demonstrate foundational HTML coding ability.